ovatto/argShim/README.md

 **argSpecs**:
 An array of objects that define the arguments for the resulting function.
-Each object must have either 1) **required** or 2) **optional** property and the property value must be a string that defines the name of the class for the object that can be accepted as the parameter at the given slot.
+Each object must have either 1) **required** or 2) **optional** property and the property value must be 1) a string that defines the name of the class for the object or 2) an array of strings that defines all types for the object that can be accepted as the parameter at the given slot.
 If argument is optional it can specify an additional property called **default** that will be passed instead of the **undefined** when optional argument is missing from the call.
-The value must have the same type that was specified in the **optional** string.
+The value must have the same type that was specified in the **optional** string or string array.

 **wrappedFunction**:
 Function that will be called with the parsed arguments.